How Long Do Peace Lily Flowers Bloom? (And How To Care)

 Soil

-The best soil to keep peace lilies happy will allow for both retention of moisture and good drainage.
+The best soil will allow for both retention of moisture and good drainage.
 The plant needs to stay hydrated but not water logged.

-Perlite, peat moss and coconut coir are commonly added to peace lily soil to encourage moisture retention and good drainage.
+Perlite, peat moss and coconut coir are commonly added to the soil to encourage moisture retention and good drainage.

-We have used and had good results with Miracle Gro potting mix for peace lily.
+We have used and had good results with Miracle Gro potting mix.
 This blend is a good balance for peace lily as it contains coconut coir which helps promote water retention and good drainage at the same time!

 Containers

-The most important part of choosing a container for your peace lily plant is making sure it has drainage holes.
-The drainage holes will prevent water pooling at the bottom of the roots, which will cause root rot.
+The most important part of choosing a container is making sure it has drainage holes.
+These drainage holes will prevent water pooling at the bottom of the roots, which will cause root rot.

 Water sitting in the bottom of the plant can also cause the plant to produce fungus and attract insects like fungus gnats, which love wet soil.